mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Any operation on log files needs to stop interrupts and then start them again
 - [ ] Let's save all events to a buffer for 5 seconds, then pause interrupts and write to file, then clear buffer and restart interrupts
 - [ ] M5Stack 5V output current max
-- [ ] I've got it working on interrupts, but while the interrupt function is called within 2 us of the interrupt being triggered, the data transfer only seems to happen after 15 us (about 12 after the interrupt function is called).
-Try find out if we can speed that up.
+- [ ] Put some comments in the code...
+- [ ] Currently writing to disk after each event, lets find a way to add to a buffer and then save to disk every n second (n=5?)

 ## In Progress